jrherr/quick_basic_R_tutorial/R_tutorial.md

 Please see the main web-page of R - <a href="http://www.r-project.org">r-project.org</a> - to download R if you don't already have it.
 At the R website you can download installation files for Apple Mac OS X, Microsoft Windows PC, and lots of flavors of Linux.
 Once you have downloaded the installation file then run the file by clicking on it.
 You should be able to access the R-GUI (graphical user interface) on your computer.

+As a reference for the many commands you will come across using R, I like this <a href="http://cran.r-project.org/doc/contrib/Short-refcard.pdf">R Cheat Sheet from the R-project website</a>.

 <h4>Writing &amp; Saving Code</h4>

 On PCs, you can use the built in R editor but it doesn’t give you any help with writing your code.